dicky0223/Task-scheduler-Tool/README.md

 ## 🙏 Acknowledgments

-- Built with vanilla JavaScript for maximum compatibility
+- Built with vanilla JavaScript and IndexedDB for maximum compatibility and performance
 - Inspired by modern project management tools
 - Designed with accessibility and usability in mind
 - Uses semantic HTML and ARIA attributes for screen readers
+- Implements progressive enhancement with graceful fallbacks

 ## 📞 Support